andreadotti/geant4-val-azure/README.md

  6. Deallocate pool once finished:
     `az-batch terminate -r recipename summary.json`

+**Note**: You cannot add jobs to an existing pool unless all jobs use the same docker image (the image is pulled when pool is created).
+This means if you want to run two set of jobs that use different images you can create a separate pool for each set of jobs or wait for the first set to end and restart the pool.

 Configuration
 -------------
 As for batch-shipyard configuration is provided via a set of json